dylanpieper/chatalot/README.md

 ### Automatic Retry

-Automatically retry failed requests with exponential backoff, which is useful to allow batch processing to persist for transient errors such as request timeout and exceeding the rate limit.
+Automatically retry failed requests with exponential backoff, which is useful to allow batch processing to persist for transient errors such as request timeouts, exceeding rate limits, and temporary server errors.

 ``` r
 batch <- chat$batch(